alosdiallo/Kegg_Parser/README.md

 HSA 1.1.1.25  1.1.1.30

 where the first value is the speacies name followed by ec numbers.
-The program takes those ec numbers and builds the proper url's from them example:
+The program takes those ec numbers and builds the proper url's from them  here is an example:
 Convert kegid to uniprot
 http://rest.kegg.jp/conv/UniProt/hsa:259230